TritonDataCenter/sdc-cloudapi/docs/index.md

       "far": ["da568166-9d93-42c8-b9b2-bce9a6bb7e0a", "d45eb2f5-c80b-4fea-854f-32e4a9441e53"]
     }

-UUIDs provided should be the ids of machines belonging to you.
+UUIDs provided should be the ids of instances belonging to you.

 Locality hints are optional.
 Both `near`, `far`, and `strict` are also optional;
 you can provide just one if desired.
 Lastly, if there's only a single UUID entry